There are many definitions of a brownfield. The U.S. EPA defines a brownfield as follows:

 Background on the Property

 The subject property contains environmental contamination in the ground due to the operational activities of a previous land use.
 The soil and groundwater contamination at the property is the result of a former gas station and automobile repair garage in operation between approximately the 1960s and 1990.
 The extent of the contamination has rendered the property vacant, under-utilized, unsafe, unproductive and abandoned.
+Such a contaminated environmental requires clean up, although in some cases a clean room is not on readily available a mobile clean room rental could be used to have one dispatched to the needed location.

 In 1992, the portion of the property containing the gas station was severed to divide the still operational gas station from the former automobile service garage.
 The severed off portion of the original property (i.e., the property in question) has not been utilized for any purposes since 1992.